 We just love our backpacks, don't you?
-Made from durable material to fight tears, scuffs and abrasions, all of our backpacks are built to last through hectic school days, summer time adventures and those last-minute-boarding-sprints at the airport (we've all been there).
+Made from durable material to fight tears, scuffs, and abrasions, all of our backpacks are built to last through hectic school days, summertime adventures, and those last-minute-boarding-sprints at the airport (we've all been there).
 Something that goes everywhere can easily get forgotten when laundry day rolls around and backpacks are no exception.
-Let us help you ensure the longevity of your beloved Lands' End bookbag.
+Let us help you ensure the longevity of your beloved Lands' End washable bookbag.
 Read on for a few frequently asked questions (and answers) about how to care for your backpack.

 Backpacks are great for holding all sorts of things – from books and sweatshirts to treasured rocks and half-eaten sandwiches.
 When it comes to cleaning your backpack the first step is to make sure everything is taken out.
 Once all of the large items are removed opening the pockets and turning the bag inside out is a great way to make sure no crevice – or mesh pocket – is left unturned.

 This is also a great time to check the manufacturer's care label on the inside seam of the bookbag to see if any special care treatment is recommended.
-Most backpacks allow for a spin on gentle cycle in the washing machine but some require hand washing due to special fabrics or finishes on the bag.
+Most backpacks (our washable backpacks included!) allow for a spin on a gentle cycle in the washing machine but some require hand washing due to special fabrics or finishes on the bag.
 All backpacks, however, can become infinitely cleaner when wiped down with a damp cloth on the regular.

 Cut odors off at the pass with a fragrant dryer sheet tucked at the bottom of the backpack.
 These laundry staples should keep your busy brood's bags smelling fresh for weeks before you need to sneak in a replacement sheet.
 Adding ½ cup of white vinegar to the wash cycle is another great way to take care of unwanted smells as well as wiping down backpacks with disinfecting wipes between washes.